 RESULTS AND INFERENCE

-During the determination of dry gluten, it is important to note that the difference between the results of two determinations of dry gluten carried out simultaneously or in rapid succession by the same analyst shall not exceed 0.5% of the dry gluten.
+During the determination of dry gluten, it is important to note that the difference between the results of two determinations carried out simultaneously or in rapid succession by the same analyst should not exceed 0.5% of the dry gluten.
 This ensures consistency and accuracy in the measurements.